 Video marketing benefits you by reaching your target audience in a more dynamic way than text and/or image.

-Creating fun and exciting videos that help business owners achieve their dreams and goals enables them to get attention from these types of customers.
+Creating fun and exciting videos using a video editor tool that helps business owners achieve their dreams and goals enables them to get attention from these types of customers.

 How to Create an Effective Video Marketing Strategy?

 Ask yourself the questions below to lay the groundwork for your strategy.
 These questions will also help focus your efforts on the areas in your business that your marketing strategy must address:

 - What are these videos trying to accomplish?
 Goals include increasing sign-ups, encouraging people to buy your products, or getting people buzzing about your brand.

 - What metrics should I measure to determine the strategy’s success?
 These include website traffic, number of sign-ups, and total sales over a period.

 - How much do I have to spend to get the strategy off the ground?
 Factors to consider include outsourcing the tasks to someone else, tools to use, and others.

 From here, create a video marketing checklist that contains the concrete steps you will take to ensure the success of your campaign.